 The other way that steals all your hard-earned dollars.

-My hope is that you read this post before signing anything.
-If you can know the danger signs to watch for, you’ll pull yourself back from making a decision that costs you thousands of dollars, not to mention the heavy burden of regret later.
+My hope is that you finish reading this post before signing anything.
+If you can know the danger signs to watch for, you’ll pull yourself back from making a decision that costs you tens of thousands of dollars, not to mention the heavy burden of regret later.